En / Ru

 Photo: Sailugem National Park

 "Yes, you should also understand, that the ibexes are already in danger because of the wolves and snow leopards.
 And also that with 80 legal permits, hunters will shoot at least twice as many.
-And this is direct route to extermination", Denis said.
+And this is a direct route to extermination", Denis said.

 2000 rubles.
 It's hard to believe.